Ed Hardin: Baseball in the minors is facing huge changes

 Though the details have yet to be announced, it appears that a plan by the major leagues to reduce the number of minor leagues in America is going to happen.
 If sources are correct, the number of minor-league teams and minor-league towns will go from about 160 teams to about 120.

-For cities like Greensboro and Winston-Salem, the effects might not be felt.
+For cities such as Greensboro and Winston-Salem, the effects might not be felt.
 But for towns like Burlington and all the rookie league and short-season leagues, the game could be over.

 According to reports, Major League Baseball is about to take over the minors, from player development to ticket sales.
 Minor-league baseball as we know it is about to change.